What Should I Avoid Doing in Thailand?

 Seriously.
 Best not to unless you’re being 100% super positive.
-Even asking a Thai why you can’t give opinions about the King or other royals will get you into trouble or at best make the person you’re talking to feel uncomfortable.
+Even asking a Thai why you can’t offer personal opinions about the King or other royals will get you into trouble or at best make the person you’re talking to feel uncomfortable.
 Jail terms for lèse-majesté are more severe than for murder.

 Royal images are also revered.
 So if you drop a coin or a banknote, don’t stand on it to stop it from rolling or blowing away.
 Bend down and pick it up by hand.

 Vaping and the use of e-cigarettes has been illegal in Thailand since 2o14.
 Although the chances of getting arrested for using one are very slim, it does happen.
 Here’s an article about a Frenchwoman who ended up being deported in 2019 for just being found in possession of an e-cigarette (not actually using it)